-To send Spring ApplicationEvents, instance of the create an ApplicationEventPublishingMessageHandler and register it within an endpoint. interface implementation of the MessageHandler also implements ApplicationEventPublisherAware interface and thus acts as a bridge between Spring Integration Messages and ApplicationEvents.
+To send Spring ApplicationEvents, create an instance of the ApplicationEventPublishingMessageHandler and register it within an endpoint.
+This implementation of the MessageHandler interface also implements Spring's ApplicationEventPublisherAware interface and thus acts as a bridge between Spring Integration Messages and ApplicationEvents.